saasbook/hw-refactoring-legacy-code-bug-fix/getting_set_up.md

 Typo + GitHub Setup Instructions
 --------------------------------

-1. Fork the Typo repository: https://github.com/saasbook/typo  (Typo is open source, but we have snapshotted the repo including fixing some failing tests and using a stable revision for Ruby 1.9.3)
+1. Fork the Typo repository: https://github.com/saasbook/typo  (Typo is open source, but we have snapshotted the repo including fixing some failing tests and using a stable revision for Ruby 1.9.3 - note that so far in the course we have been on Ruby 2.2.2 - if you don't have Ruby 1.9.3 install it via `rvm install 1.9.3`)
 2. Now clone your forked Typo repository into a folder on your local machine.
 3. Run `sudo apt-get update`
 4. Run `sudo apt-get install libxml2-dev libxslt-dev`